msc-acse/acse-9-independent-research-project-OliverJBoom/Docs/intro.rst

 Examples and Usage
 ------------------

-All examples can be found within the Forecaster/Notebooks folder.
+All examples can be found within the Notebooks folder.

 Generic regression examples for univariate and multi-variate problems are contained within the "generic" notebooks.